 There are two car parks at Chard Reservoir.

-The main one (Oaklands car park) is at Oaklands Avenue (TA20 1HU) and the secondary one (Anglers car park), with priority parking for anglers is on Chaffcombe Road (TA20 1RR).
+The main one (Oaklands car park) is at Oaklands Avenue (TA20 1HU) and open 24/7.

 We ask all dog owners to pick up this dog’s mess throughout the reserve to keep it safe and clean for the many children and families that visit.
 There are ample dog bins throughout the reserve.
 Please keep your dogs under control throughout the site and stick to the paths to prevent trampling of wildflowers and disturbance to wildlife.